shawnclovie/cocos2dx-LuaProxy/README.md

 =================
 LuaProxy for cocos2d-x, include CocosBuilder support for lua, and other cocos2d-extension support for lua, and easy to use function.

+##For cocos2d-x 2.1.4#
+Don't add tolua_extensions_ccb_open(lua_State) to AppDelegate.cpp.

 ##Change Log#
+2013-6-14 Add CCGLProgram support for lua.
+2013-6-9 Support cocos2d-x 2.1.3.
+2013-5-29 Add two LuaTableView events, and ui/UIUtil for useful functions.
+2013-5-16 Add static functions to LuaEventHandler to direct call lua function.
 2013-4-8 Add scroll bar support for LuaTableView.
 Temporary remove support for CCEditBox.
 2013-3-28 Fix for support cocos2d-x 2.1.1.
 2013-3-22 Bug fix: LuaTableView is "null" userdata in lua.
 Add LuaCallFuncInterval for call lua function every frame in duration seconds.
 2013-3-19 Change main include file name to luaopen_LuaProxy.h - All function useful for lua will be add, not only CC_Extension.